Search Results for

 factoryExtensions The manifest of Software Factory Extensions contained in this module.

 files The executable .dll files that must be included in this module.
 If using an external library of framework, those executables will need to be registered here.
+An optional inspect attribute can be set to false to prevent Intent Architect from inspecting the DLL for Intent-related content and components.

 metadata Metadata (e.g. packages and designer settings) that must be included in this module.